algosup/2024-2025-project-2-serious-game-team-3/documents/Functional Specification/FunctionalSpecification.md

 ### 5. Future plans

-In future updates, localization may include:
+In future updates, localization may also include:

 - Regional-specific tutorials or examples (e.g., explaining carbon offset programs common in Europe).
 - Dynamic adaptation to local metrics (e.g., Celsius/Fahrenheit for temperature, kilometers/miles for distance).
 - Broader language support based on user feedback and analytics.

-## XVI.
+## XV.
 Glossary

 - **Godot**: An open-source game engine used for 2D and 3D game development (source: [Wikipedia](https://en.wikipedia.org/wiki/Godot_(game_engine))).[↩ Back to Introduction](#i-introduction)